Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 ### <a name="#employees">Employees</a>

-`Employees` Here, the user has an access to perform all the specified actions ,
+`Employees` Here, a user has an access to perform all the specified actions,

 **Dashboard:**